Biology

 Fall and Spring and every year.
 4 Credits

-BI-430 Field Biology
+BI-430 Field Biology for Majors

 Study-Abroad Field Biology course for Biology majors.
 Course explores the intersection of human activities and environmental preservation, with an in-depth discussion of topics in organismal biology, ecology, biodiversity and biogeography.